oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 is deployed, since the attacker's aim is not to capture and replay the credentials, but rather to persuade the user to grant authorization.

-In order to defend against these attacks, this document outlines three potential responses:
+In order to defend against these attacks, this document outlines three responses:

 1. For protocols that are susceptible to unauthenticated channel exploits, deploy practical mitigations.
-2. Select protocols that are not susceptible to unauthenticated channel exploits when possible.
+3. Select protocols that are not susceptible to unauthenticated channel exploits when possible.
 3. Conduct formal analysis of cross-device flows to assess susceptibility to these attacks and the effectiveness of the proposed mitigations.

 ## Conventions and Terminology